What is a blocked tear duct?

 What causes a blocked tear duct?

-causes of blocked tear ducts in children include:
+Causes of blocked tear ducts in children include:

-the nasal bone that puts pressure on a tear duct and closes it
+- Abnormal growth of the nasal bone that puts pressure on a tear duct and closes it off.

 - Closed or undeveloped openings in the corners of the eyes where tears drain into the tear ducts.

 What are the symptoms?

-Babies who have blocked tear ducts usually have symptoms within the first few days to the first few weeks after
+Babies who have blocked tear ducts usually have symptoms within the first few days to the first few weeks after birth.

 How is a blocked tear duct diagnosed?

-tear duct is diagnosed based on a medical history and a physical exam.
+A blocked tear duct is diagnosed based on a medical history and a physical exam.
 The doctor may also use tests to measure the amount of tears or to see if tears are draining normally from the eyes.
 Other tests can help your doctor find out where the blockage is or how it was caused.

 How is it treated?